MarkerMetro/MarkerMetro.Unity.WinShared/README.md

 The approach when starting a new porting project is to simply copy and paste the Unity Project and Windows Solution and across to the client repo as detailed below:

-## Git Ignore
-Copy across the .gitignore

 ## The Unity Project

 The root of the repo is a small Unity project for testing purposes.

-Copy and paste the following /Assets subfolders and files and the .gitignore to the existing Assets folder in client repo's Unity project (normally on root but could be in a sub folder)
+Copy and paste the following folders and files into the client repo's Unity project.
+It is normally on root but could be in a sub folder.

+* .gitignore
 * Assets/Editor/*
 * Assets/Plugins/*
-* Assets/MetroTestCertificate.pfx
-* Assets/MetroTestCertificate.pfx.meta
+* Assets/Scripts/MarkerMetro/*

-The code here helps with automated builds and includes various helper files.
+The code here helps with automated builds and includes various helper scripts.

 You can build out the Unity Project to the WindowsSolution folder as below, note that you should ensure the ProductName in PlayerSettings is "UnityProject" so that everything just works.